 Margaret “Tucker” CorprewPresident/Founder

 Tucker Corprew is the President and Founder of The Chas Foundation, which was started as a result of her son not finding help for mental illness.
-She has been the co-owner of The White Rabbit and The Wild Hare, two consignment shops, for the past 28 years.
+She is Co-Owner of the White Rabbit, a consignment shop in Norfolk.
 Prior to owning a business, she was the supervisor of Norfolk General X-ray.

 Managing Partner, Mednet Partners